top of page

 The short answer:

-In Spaced Out, research is a bit trickier, power is a lot easier (from the mid-game on), and you can travel to other asteroids.
+In Spaced Out, research is a bit trickier, power is a lot easier *on asteroids without comets* (once you get hold of glass), and you can travel to other asteroids.

 The long answer: